Food Assistance Information Fair

 Donations from the community and sponsorships from local businesses help pay for the matching program, while the Commonwealth reimburses vendors for HIP purchases.
 Spending those additional funds at the Market also supports local farms and businesses.

-With our SNAP and FMNP matches and HIP rebates, the Belmont Farmers’ Market helped shoppers stretch their food budgets by $57,000 in the 2024 season.
+With our SNAP and FMNP matches, HIP+ program, and HIP rebates, the Belmont Farmers’ Market helped shoppers stretch their food budgets by over $71,000 in the 2025 season.
+(HIP is funded by the state, we fund the rest.)

 Leah Shenkel, Project Bread’s Hotline Outreach Manager, speaking in 2023.
 On the left is Congresswoman Katherine Clark, and at the right are State Rep. Dave Rogers and State Sen. Will Brownsberger.